phofstet/grapin-employee-handbook/how-we-work.md

 Whether you work on the product development or not, your voice and observations can help determine what we should be working on.
 The way to exert this influence is through pitches.

 Write-up your idea of a new feature, a change to a feature, or any other product development you think we should be considering as a fully considered post (the more specific, the better).
 This gives the whole company a chance to consider and respond to the idea, and then we'll have the idea encapsulated in a post, available for reference at any time.

+It is important to have realistic expectations about what will happen after you posted a pitch:

+* Everyone involved with the product development will read your pitch, and that is a win right there: even if the full pitch does not make it, it can impact other product decisions,

+* Occasionally few pitches would appear directly for the next cycle

 [...]
 Before the start of every cycle, the team lead kickoff will list all the pitches that have been selected to be worked on.